Siege of Fort Wayne: Relief

 Territorial Governor William Henry Harrison led the relief effort to Fort Wayne.

 Efforts were underway to reinforce Fort Wayne after news of the loss of Fort Michilimackinac, Fort Dearborn, and Fort Detroit reached Newport Barracks.
-General James Winchester was commander of the Northwestern Army, but Kentucky Governor Charles Scott had recently appointed Indiana Territory Governor William Henry Harrison as Major General of the Kentucky Militia and authorised him to relieve Fort Wayne, Harrison was at Newport Barracks to assume command of the militia.
-Harrison wrote a letter to Secretary of War William Eustis explaining the situation and apologising for taking unauthorised action, then quickly organised a militia force of 2,200 men and marched north to the fort.
+General James Winchester was commander of the Northwestern Army, but Kentucky Governor Charles Scott had recently appointed Indiana Territory Governor William Henry Harrison as Major General of the Kentucky Militia and authorized him to relieve Fort Wayne.
+Harrison was at Newport Barracks to assume command of the militia.
+Harrison wrote a letter to Secretary of War William Eustis explaining the situation and apologizing for taking unauthorized action before quickly organizing a militia force of 2,200 men and marching north to the fort.
 A small scouting party led by Fort Wayne settler William Oliver and Ohio Shawnee Captain Logan arrived at Fort Wayne during a lull in the fighting, eluding Winamac's army and entering the fort.
-They delivered the news that a relief effort was approaching, and again rode through Winamac's siege to report to Harrison that the fort remained under U.S. control.
+They delivered the news that relief was approaching, and again rode through Winamac's siege to report to Harrison that the fort remained under U.S. control.

-Harrison also received a report that a force of 400 Native Americans and 140 British regulars under Tecumseh were marching towards Fort Wayne.
+Harrison also received a report that a force of 400 Native Americans and 140 British regulars under Tecumseh were marching toward Fort Wayne.
 Harrison raced to arrive at Fort Wayne before Tecumseh and the British.
-By 8 September, Harrison and his backup of 2,200 troops had reached the village of Simon Girty on the St. Marys River, and were joined by 800 men of the Ohio militia under Colonel Adams and Colonel Hawkins at Shane's Crossing.
+By September 8, Harrison's force had reached the village of Simon Girty on the St. Marys River, where they were joined by 800 men of the Ohio militia under Colonel Adams and Colonel Hawkins at Shane's Crossing.

-On 11 September, Winamac attempted a final attack on Fort Wayne, proving unsuccessful.
-On 12 September, the attack was broken off, and Winamac's forces crossed the Maumee River and disappeared into the woods.
-Harrison's relief army arrived later that day, uncontested by Winamac's warriors.
+On September 11, Winamac launched a final, unsuccessful attack on Fort Wayne.
+Winamac broke off the attack on September 12 his forces crossed the Maumee River and disappeared into the woods.
+Harrison's relief army arrived later that day without incident.
 The Native American and British force retreated into Ohio and Michigan Territory.

 After the British had successfully captured the city of Detroit, they had received the news that American Indians had surrounded an American Fort.
 General Isaac Brock learned that a temporary armistice had been made in the east, and ordered Colonel Henry Procter to cease support for the attack on Fort Wayne.